 The project has planned to design, implement and rigorously test a range of hardware and software innovations within shared sanitation facilities in urban slums in Bhubaneswar and Cuttack in Odisha, India with objectives to be replicated in other similar cities.
-Under this project, more than 50 community toilet blocks is expected to be set-up at identified sites.
+Under this project, more than 39 community toilet blocks have been set-up at identified sites.

 The project is a unique innovation initiative due to the diversity of the organizations working on it: design firms, government bodies, empirical researchers, architectural firms, waste management experts, community engagement specialists, and an interface management team.
 TARU has been engaged for the Management of Project serving as the key implementing partner.
 In addition to TARU, other partners in the project include Bhubaneswar Municipal Corporation, Cuttack Municipal Corporation, Institute for Financial Management and Research (IFMR), Abdul Jameel Poverty Action Lab (J-PAL), National Building Construction Company, Centre for Advocacy & Research, Feedback Foundation, among others.
 The project is supported by Gates Foundation.

 To know more about the project, click here.